GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/rectangle-movement/index.md

 # Rectangular movement

 <img src="https://resources.gdevelop-app.com/assets/Icons/shape-rectangle-plus.svg" class="extension-icon"></img>
-Move objects on a rectangular path.
+Move objects in a rectangular pattern.

 **Authors and contributors** to this community extension: [4ian](https://gd.games/4ian), [VictrisGames](https://gd.games/VictrisGames), [D8H](https://gd.games/D8H).

 ---

-Move objects on a rectangular path and give a choice between easing functions (speed shapes).
+Move objects in a rectangular pattern with easing functions from the Tween extension.

 It can be used for:

 - Moveable platforms
 - Enemy movement patterns
+- Moving along the border of another object

 The platformer example uses this extension ([open the project online](https://editor.gdevelop.io/?project=example://platformer)).

+This game shows how to make objects move around the border of another object ([open the project online](https://editor.gdevelop.io/?project=example://moving-saw-platformer)).

-An example allows to check some settings ([open the project online](https://editor.gdevelop.io/?project=example://rectangular-movement)).
+This example can be used to test different settings ([open the project online](https://editor.gdevelop.io/?project=example://rectangular-movement)).

 ---